rhaido/blog/2013/08/16/02-how-build-your-ansible-empire.md

     * _console_ - role is used by operational consoles (console.yml) and
       virtual machines for developers.

-    * some other roles with obvious names
+    * some other roles with the obvious names

-    * _local_ - this role is used for per-host configuration and is rather special.
+    * _local_ - this role is used for per-host configuration and is rather specific.
-      It is formed dynamically by _be-ansible script_ by copying files and folders with pre-defined names from __/acc/sys/pca/<hostname>/playbook__ NFS directory to __/var/lib/ansible/roles/local__ on the local disk.
+      It is formed dynamically by _be-ansible_ by copying necessary files and folders with pre-defined names from __/acc/sys/pca/<hostname>/__ NFS directory to __/var/lib/ansible/roles/local__ on the local disk.
 Each playbook has this role, even if there is no any specific config, because role functionality of ansible does not enforce code existence, only the proper directory